jrobinsonjresq/brief-redactor/README.md

 Before:
 ```
-Jesus testified: "I just decided to do something a lot easy, no physical hard."
-Sept.
-4 Tr. at 85:17.
+Smith testified: "The light was red when the vehicle entered the intersection."
+Jan.
+1 Tr. at 98:22.
 ```

 After:
 ```
-Jesus testified: "x xxxx xxxxxxx xx xx xxxxxxxxx x xxx xxxx, xx xxxxxxxx xxxx xxxx."
-Sept.
-4 Tr. at 85:17.
+Smith testified: "xxx xxxxx xxx xxx xxxx xxx xxxxxxx xxxxxxx xxx xxxxxxxxxxxx."
+Jan.
+1 Tr. at 98:22.
 ```

-Quotes citing the **Decree** (a public document) are not redacted, because the Decree does not contain a private citation pattern.

 ### What is not redacted

 - Paraphrased or summarized content (not in quotation marks)
-- Quotes citing only public documents (e.g., the Decree, published case law)
+- Quotes citing only public documents (e.g., the judgment, published case law)
 - Case citations, statutes, and rules
 - Numerical figures, dollar amounts, dates

-Consider a manual pass for paraphrased material drawn from private records if a more conservative redaction is required.
+Users should consider conducting a manual review for paraphrased material drawn from private records if a more conservative redaction is required.

 ### Cross-run quote handling

 DOCX files store text in XML "runs" — small chunks of consistently-formatted text.
 A single visible sentence may be split across many runs due to formatting changes, spell-check markup, or revision tracking.
 A naive run-by-run redaction approach breaks when a quoted passage spans multiple runs: the script sees an opening quotation mark without a closing mark in the same run and incorrectly redacts surrounding prose.

 This tool solves the problem by assembling the full paragraph text across all runs into a single string, identifying quote boundaries in that string, then mapping the redaction positions back to individual runs by character index.
-This correctly handles all cross-run quote splits regardless of run structure.
+This is intended to correctly handle all cross-run quote splits regardless of run structure.
+It may not be sufficient to capture edge cases in your input file.

 ### Namespace preservation

 Python's standard `xml.etree.ElementTree` library mangles XML namespace prefixes when writing — replacing `w:rPr` with `ns0:rPr` and similar.
-Word and LibreOffice rely on the `w:` prefix and render documents with mangled namespaces incorrectly (garbled text, lost styles, or unreadable files).
-This tool uses `lxml`, which preserves namespace prefixes exactly, producing output that is byte-compatible with the original except for the redacted characters.
+Word and LibreOffice appear to rely on the `w:` prefix and render documents with mangled namespaces incorrectly (garbled text, lost styles, or unreadable files).
+This tool uses `lxml` instead, because it preserves namespace prefixes and produces output that is byte-compatible with the original.

 ### ZIP entry order